 Admire the View at the Lagoa do Fogo Viewpoint

 - Miradouro da Barrosa: the first one when you come from Ponta Delgada.
-From there, it is possible to see both the North and South coasts of São Miguel island and, of course, the lake.
+From there, it is possible to see both the North and South coasts of São Miguel Island and, of course, the lake.

 - Lagoa do Fogo Viewpoint: where the descent hike begins.
 From there, you have a more expansive view of the lake.